KunYi/Repurpose_AVR-IoT_WG_to_Connect_to_AWS/README.md

 Uses: ATmega4808, ATWINC1510, ATECC608A, AWS IoT Core, ThingsBoard

-This repository contains the source code for the application described in **Repurpose AVR-IoT WG to Connect to AWS** Application Note from Microchip.
+This repository contains the source code for the application described in [Repurpose AVR-IoT WG to Connect to AWS](http://ww1.microchip.com/downloads/en/AppNotes/AN3089-Repurpose-AVR-IoT-WG-to-Connect-to-AWS-00003089A.pdf) document from Microchip.

 ## Instructions